 Back with the Power7 and Power7+ processors that date from 2010 and 2012, IBM had integrated DDR2 or DDR3 memory controllers, respectively, on the processors.
 The chips had four-way threading (what IBM calls SMT4) per core and also had big blocks of embedded DRAM instead of SRAM for L3 cache, which takes a lot fewer cells to implement.
 Even if eDRAM L3 cache was a bit slower, the extra latency (about 1 nanosecond or so) was more than offset by the fact that IBM could cram a lot more cache on the die for the cores to be kept fed.
 With the Power7+ shrink using 32 nanometer processes, IBM boosted the L3 cache by a factor of 2.5X across the eight cores in the chip.
 This all contributed mightily to performance, and set the stage for the Power8

 With the Power8 chips that launched in 2014, IBM wanted to get a memory capacity and, perhaps more importantly, memory bandwidth up, so it created an intermediary memory buffer chip, nicknamed “Centaur,” presumably because it was half main memory controller and half L4 cache.
 Rather than put a straight DDR3 memory controller on the die, IBM created a direct memory interface (DMI) based on SERDES signaling that came off the die and then put the DDR3 or DDR4 interfaces on the Centaur buffer chip, which also had 16 MB of L4 cache.
-The Power8 chip had eight of these DMI interfaces coming off the die, for a total of 128 MB of L4 cache, supporting four DIMMs per interface and therefore 32 memory sticks per slot.
+The Power8 chip had eight of these DMI interfaces coming off the die, for a total of 128 MB of L4 cache, supporting four DIMMs per interface and therefore 32 memory sticks per socket.
 The Centaur interface back into the Power8 chip ran at 9.6 GB/sec (that’s bytes not bits).
 Here is how the Centaur chip is laid out:

 And here is how the memory subsystem using the Power8 dual-chip module (two six-core Power8sused in two-socket and four-socket machines) was assembled and the feeds and speeds thereof: